Manya019/Mightycondria/README.md

 1.Speech-to-Text Implementation:

 Set up the openAI Speech-to-Text API and test it with sample audio files.
-Create a task in Orkes that sends audio data to the Google API and captures the transcribed text.
+Create a task in Orkes that sends audio data to the openAI API and captures the transcribed text.

 2.Emotional Analysis: